ashish68403-byte/expense-tracker-dashboard/README.md

 - 📋 **Transaction History Table** — View all past transactions in a clean, sortable table
 - 📱 **Responsive UI** — Fully functional across desktop, tablet, and mobile devices
 - 🎨 **Clean Interface** — Minimalist design focused on usability and readability
+- 💾 **Persistent Storage** — Transactions are saved using localStorage and persist across sessions
 - 🌙 **Dark Mode Toggle** — Switch between light and dark themes for better usability

 ---